walkerchiu/jQuery-color-picker/README.md

 # jQuery-color-picker

-This library implements an input box that lets the user choose a color.
+This library implements a color picker input box that lets users choose colors from a predefined palette or enter custom color values.

 ## Installation